Modern Foreign Languages Curriculum

 Access to a bilingual dictionary would be beneficial.

-Students’ understanding of the phonics, vocabulary and grammar is assessed formally mid-module and end-of-module through the modalities of listening, speaking, reading and writing.
-Different skills are targeted in these assessments.
-A variety of tasks are used such as vocabulary testing, application of grammar in translation tasks, dictation, online quizzes to gain an overview of students’ understanding of the target language and extended writing.
+Students’ understanding of the phonics, vocabulary and grammar is assessed through the modalities of listening, speaking, reading and writing.
+There are two synoptic assessments at different points during the year.
+Different skills are targeted in these assessments but receptive and productive skills are always tested.
+Throughout the year, formative assessments and a variety of tasks are used such as vocabulary testing, application of grammar in translation tasks, dictation, online quizzes and extended writing to gain an overview of students’ understanding of the target language.

 Your positive attitude towards language learning is essential if your child is to experience success.
 Encourage your child to learn vocabulary on a regular basis.
 Ask them to teach you a new word every day or week.